-- o The Ontario government is protecting people and jobs in northern, rural and Indigenous communities, while supporting long-term forest sustainability, by investing in protective measures to stop the spread of COVID-19 during the upcoming tree planting season. - o The Ontario Government is making \$3.5 million available to help put protective measures in place for the workers who plant trees this season. - o Funds will be used for larger camp facilities and additional kitchens to provide more space, as well as extra personal protective equipment, plastic partitions for transporting workers and more wash stations. - Ontario's forest industry is critical to the provincial economy, generating over \$18 billion in revenue and supporting approximately 155,000 direct and indirect jobs. - The vital role this industry plays is especially evident during the COVID-19 outbreak, as it provides essential forest products for hygiene, food and medical supplies, as well as packaging and shipping products. - Virtual consultations have been launched with leaders from the forestry sector to discuss their interests and concerns as Ontario prepares to reopen the economy during the COVID-19 outbreak. - i.
+- The vital role this industry plays is especially evident during the COVID-19 outbreak, as it provides essential forest products for hygiene, food and medical supplies, as well as packaging and shipping products. - Virtual consultations have been launched with leaders from the forestry sector to discuss their interests and concerns as Ontario prepares to reopen the economy during the COVID-19 outbreak. - i.
 Ideas from this virtual consultation will be reported into the government's new Ontario Jobs and Recovery Committee. - ii.
-Visit Ontario.ca/reopen to learn how ideas can submitted.

-- 47. May 1st Certain Businesses Allowed to Reopen Under Strict Safety Guidelines These businesses will be permitted to begin operations on Monday, May 4th - o The Ontario Government is allowing certain businesses and workplaces to reopen as long as they comply with strict public health measures and operate safely during the COVID-19 outbreak. - o Those permitted to start up include seasonal businesses and some essential construction projects. - These sector-specific measures will help employers prepare their workplaces so they can be reopened safely and ensure workers, customers and the general public are protected (see April 30th - Ontario Providing Employers with Workplace Safety Guidelines - Currently Active) - Although certain businesses are being permitted to reopen, it is critical that people continue to stay home, practise physical distancing and only go out for essential reasons, to pick up groceries, prescriptions or to keep a medical appointment. - Allowing certain businesses and workplaces to open under strict guidelines demonstrates the government's commitment to balance the needs of the economy with the health and safety of the people of Ontario. - o By following the proper health and safety guidelines these businesses will be permitted to begin operations on Monday, May 4 at 12:01 a.m. - i.
+Visit Ontario.ca/reopen to learn how ideas can submitted. - 48.
+May 1st Certain Businesses Allowed to Reopen Under Strict Safety Guidelines These businesses will be permitted to begin operations on Monday, May 4th - o The Ontario Government is allowing certain businesses and workplaces to reopen as long as they comply with strict public health measures and operate safely during the COVID-19 outbreak. - Those permitted to start up include seasonal businesses and some essential construction projects. - o These sector-specific measures will help employers prepare their workplaces so they can be reopened safely and ensure workers, customers and the general public are protected (see April 30th Ontario Providing Employers with Workplace Safety Guidelines Currently Active) - o Although certain businesses are being permitted to reopen, it is critical that people continue to stay home, practise physical distancing and only go out for essential reasons, to pick up groceries, prescriptions or to keep a medical appointment. - Allowing certain businesses and workplaces to open under strict guidelines demonstrates the government's commitment to balance the needs of the economy with the health and safety of the people of Ontario. - o By following the proper health and safety guidelines these businesses will be permitted to begin operations on Monday, May 4 at 12:01 a.m: - i.
 Garden centres and nurseries with curbside pick-up and delivery only; - ii.
 Lawn care and landscaping; - iii.
-Automatic and self-serve car washes: - iv.
-Auto dealerships, open by appointment only; - v.
-Golf courses may prepare their courses for the upcoming season, but not open to the public; and - vi.
-Marinas may also begin preparations for the recreational boating season by servicing boats and other watercraft and placing boats in the water, but not open to the public.
-Boats and watercraft must be secured to a dock in the marina until public access is allowed. - Additional essential construction projects that include: - vii.
-Shipping and logistics;
+Automatic and self-serve car washes; - iv.
+Auto dealerships, open by appointment only;